MinecraftForge/Documentation/docs/forgedev/index.md

  1. Open a terminal/command prompt and navigate to the directory of your cloned fork.
  2. Type `./gradlew setup` and hit enter.
 Wait until ForgeGradle is done.
- 3. Type `./gradlew eclipse` and hit enter.
-This allows Eclipse to detect the "Forge" and "Clean" subdirectories within `projects` to import them into the workspace.
+ 3. Type `./gradlew genEclipseRuns` and hit enter.
+Once again, wait until ForgeGradle is done.
- 4. Open your Eclipse workspace and go to `File -> Import -> General -> Existing Projects into workspace`.
+ 4. Open your Eclipse workspace and go to `File -> Import -> General -> Existing Gradle Project`.
- 5. Browse to the `<repo>/projects/` directory for the "Root directory" option in the dialog that opens.
+ 5. Browse to the repo directory for the "Project root directory" option in the dialog that opens.
- 6. Make sure both "Forge" and "Clean" are checked and adjust the other settings to your liking.
  7. Complete the import by clicking the "Finish" button.

 That is all it takes to get you up and running with Eclipse.
 There is no extra steps required to get the test mods running.
 Simply hit "Run" like in any other project and select the appropriate run configuration.